dantleech/blog/content/posts/2025/01-09-one-hour-expression-language.md

 [^allthework]: it's common and possibly more performant to implement the
     tokenizer with `preg_` methods, for example: [phpstan docblock lexer](https://github.com/phpstan/phpdoc-parser/blob/2.0.x/src/Lexer/Lexer.php) or [my own soon-to-be-abandoned docblock parser](https://github.com/phpactor/docblock-parser/blob/master/src/Lexer.php#L77)
 [^doctrine]: it was also through the Doctrine project's query builders that I discovered the power of walking trees 🌲.
+[^thewrong]: it's only wrong if you expected a different answer.